Congratulations on Your Admission

 1. Set up your ND University System and NDSU Electronic ID accounts

-If you haven’t already done so, set up your ND University System (Campus Connection) account and your NDSU Electronic ID account.
+If you haven’t already done so, set up your ND University System (Campus Connection) account and your Bison Login.
 To set up these accounts, you’ll need your student ID number, which was included in your admission letter.

 2. Apply for financial aid and scholarships

 To apply for federal student aid, complete the Free Application for Federal Student Aid (FAFSA) form at studentaid.gov/fafsa.
 While NDSU's FAFSA priority deadline is February 1 to ensure you receive your award offer early, it can be submitted at any time.
-Once the FAFSA form has been submitted, your financial aid award notice will be mailed and emailed to you beginning early March.
-Award notices will continue to be sent on an ongoing basis to those who submit the FAFSA after February 1.
+Once the FAFSA form has been submitted, your financial aid award offer will be mailed and emailed to you beginning in early March.
+Award offers will continue to be sent on an ongoing basis to those who submit the FAFSA after February 1.